Yoshinobu Launch Complex

-Yoshinobu Launch Complex (LC-Y) is a rocket launch site at the Tanegashima Space Center on Tanegashima.
-The site and its collection of facilities were originally built for the H-II launch vehicle and later used for H-IIA and H-IIB launches.
+Yoshinobu Launch Complex (abbreviated as LA-Y) is a rocket launch site at the Tanegashima Space Center on Tanegashima.
+The site and its collection of facilities were originally built for the H-II launch vehicle and later used for H-IIA, H-IIB and H3 launches.

+It is the most Northern launch complex at Tanegashima, and along with the now inactive Osaki Launch Complex used for orbital launches.
+The Yoshinobu Launch Complex consists of two launch pads:

+Orbital launches take place from the Yoshinobu Launch Complex, lifting off from its two launch pads: